 The sheer human misery created by the economic downturn has been stunning.
 The economic damage is, in some ways, the least of it.
 Another study shows that the long-term unemployed experience shame, loss of self-respect, and strained relationships with friends and family.
 They even suffer significantly higher rates of suicide.

 Yesterday, Paul Krugman and others discussed the impact of economic inequality vs. unemployment on income.
 Krugman argued that inequality has had the greater impact, and I agree.
 Among other things, inequality is also the root cause of the unemployment problem.
 Special interests which have disproportionate power in our political system prevented more stimulus and inflicted an austerity agenda, which has had a disastrous effect on employment.
-Enacting an economic equality agenda will be huge political challenge, but it’s the only way I can see of ultimately resetting the priorities of our government so that it starts working on behalf of ordinary Americans again.
+Re-orienting our political system so that we have a government capable of enacting an economic agenda that promotes full employment will be a huge political challenge.
+But unless we rise to that challenge, there will only be more suffering of the kind the Stanford study all too painfully documents.

 Feed the Political AnimalDonate